Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 /**
  * This is a multiline comment
  *
- * But used for documentations
+ * But used for documentation
  */
 ```

-> comments can be placed anywhere however be careful it is after (or at the end) of a line of code or below or above it.
+> Comments can be placed anywhere; however, be careful when placing them after (or at the end) a line of code or below or above it.

 ## Semi-colon

 In javascript, semi-colon, `;`, is not required however, it helps sometimes.
-There are tools that helps you with it.
-Semi-colon indicates the end of a statement.
+There are tools that help you with it.
+A semi-colon indicates the end of a statement.
 Good.

 ## Indentation

-Indentations is used to arrange code for clarity and ease reading.
+Indentations are used to arrange code for clarity and ease of reading.
 The tab key (on the keyboard) is used in indenting.
 Indentations are sometimes "tabs" or "spaces".
 The space is usually 2 or 4.
-If you are using [vscode](https://code.visualstudio.com/download), you don't really have to worry.
+If you are using [vscode](https://code.visualstudio.com/download), you don't have to worry.

 ## Examples

-There were some exercises from [JavaScript Essentials: Part 4](https://dev.to/otumianempire/javascript-essentials-part-4-2ne6) which included but not limited to "fizzbuzz", password and email validation, etc. If you were to have followed my pseudocode, you'd run into some issues.
+There were some exercises from [JavaScript Essentials: Part 4](https://dev.to/otumianempire/javascript-essentials-part-4-2ne6) which included but were not limited to "fizzbuzz", password and email validation, etc. If you were to have followed my pseudocode, you'd run into some issues.
 I will provide a snippet that considers the order.

 **fizzbuzz for a single number**